 OBD codes can confuse pretty much everyone...even mechanics.
-The thing that most "Uncle Ed's" don't know about is that just because you have a code for a certain part on the car does not mean that that part needs to be replaced.
+Just because you have an auto diagnostic codes for a certain part on the car, it does not mean that that part needs to be replaced.
 It means that that SYSTEM is having a problem and it needs further diagnose to determine why the computer is setting the code.

-This information should work for any vehicle built from 1996 to current (there are always exceptions though).
+This information should work for any vehicle built from 1996 to today (there will be exceptions though).

 Example P0340 (Camshaft sensor code)